UK port chaos: Truckers face roadside Christmas | DW | 25.12.2020

 Thousands of truckers and travelers remained stranded on Friday after a days-long gridlock at the southern English Port of Dover meant they got to celebrate Christmas on the roadside.

-Cargo trucks have been trapped since Sunday after France closed borders with the UK in a bid to stop the spread of a new coronavirus strain.
+Cargo trucks have been trapped since Sunday after France closed borders with the UK in a bid to stop the spread of a new coronavirus variant.

 As well as long queues forming on highways around the town of Dover, thousands more lorries were diverted to a nearby airfield to wait for the backlog to clear.